nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Sorting all persons : `sort`

-Sorts the contacts list based on the specified field prefixes.
+Sorts the persons list based on the specified field prefixes.

 Format: `sort [n/DIRECTION] [cn/DIRECTION] [sh/start:DIRECTION] [sh/end:DIRECTION]`

-* Sorts the contacts list from the first to the last specified field prefix.
+* Sorts the persons list from the first to the last specified field prefix.
 * At least one field prefix must be specified.
 * Direction "asc" indicates ascending order and "dsc" indicates descending order.
 * Specifying the sort direction is optional.
 By default, field prefixes are sorted in ascending order.

 Examples:
-* `sort n/` sorts the contacts list by name (in ascending order by default).
+* `sort n/` sorts the persons list by name (in ascending order by default).
-* `sort sh/end:dsc` sorts the contacts list by end date of SHN period in descending order.
+* `sort sh/end:dsc` sorts the persons list by end date of SHN period in descending order.
-* `sort sh/start: cn/asc` sorts the contacts list by start date of SHN period (in ascending order by default), then by case number in ascending order.
+* `sort sh/start: cn/asc` sorts the persons list by start date of SHN period (in ascending order by default), then by case number in ascending order.

 ### Clearing all persons : `clear`